 Since each moving part in a 3D animation needs to be manipulated accurately — whether by keyframe animation, using motion capture data, or programming a set path — preparation is essential for making your animated video look as impressive as it possibly can.

-The final part of the CG animation process is 3D rendering, which turns the raw working 3D files into fully-finished CGI animations.
+The final part of the 3D animation process is 3D rendering, which turns the raw working 3D files into fully-finished animations.

 As a highly technical endeavour in its own right, using the right renderer for the right task is very important to achieving the final look.

-We use Redshift and Cinema 4D to give our CG animation the ultimate combination of realism, quality and speed.
+We use Redshift and Cinema 4D to give our animations the ultimate combination of realism, quality and speed.

-At Frantic, we have a deep understanding of many specialist areas, including how to set up, simulate, animate, and texture liquids for complex CG animation.
+At Frantic, we have a deep understanding of many specialist areas, including how to set up, simulate, animate, and texture liquids for complex 3D animation.